Arunideas/AZ-040T00-Powershell-Labs/Freshers/Lab1.md

 You're an administrator who'll use Windows PowerShell to automate many administrative tasks.
 You must ensure that you can successfully start the correct Windows PowerShell host applications and configure them for future use by customizing their appearance.

-You're also preparing to complete several administrative tasks by using Windows PowerShell.
-You need to discover commands that you'll use to perform those tasks, run several commands to begin performing those tasks, and learn about new Windows PowerShell features that'll enable you to complete those tasks.

 ## Objectives